 Some side hustle I had!
 I hadn’t made a penny, and apparently self-published pieces weren’t going to cut it.

 However, the good thing about starting from the bottom is that the only way is up.
 When it came to earning money as a new freelancer, I learned four crucial lessons.

 1. Taking Unpaid Gigs Is Okay (At First!)

 Out of all the writing courses I’ve taken and freelancers I follow on social media, almost every single one suggests never working for free.

 After striking out few times as a newbie, I disagree.

-The hard truth I’ve learned was you have to start somewhere, especially when you need to beef up your portfolio.
+The hard truth I’ve learned is you have to start somewhere, especially when you need to beef up your portfolio and resume.

 Nine times out of ten, potential clients want to see work that isn’t self-published as a form of “social proof.”
 In a nutshell, they want to see that others see value in your work.

 So how can you get published samples when just starting out?

 For a new freelancer, the barter system is an excellent way to get your social proof (and some samples!).
 My mastermind group was a huge help in getting myself up and running.
 While I continued pitching for paid jobs, I also offered to guest post for fellow writers from my group.